 Besides, growing a money plant in water alone is also possible.
 Let’s check out the short brief on how to grow money plants in water.
 You can take a glass bottle, vase, or jar having a wide mouth, fill it with fresh water (chlorine-free) and place the plant into it (make sure the nodes are soaking in water and have no leaves inside the water).
 Money plants in water can be easily affected by algae, so to avoid this, you clean the vase or jar regularly, replace the water at least once a week and keep the plant at a spot where they get indirect sunlight.
 Money plants in water do not show any significant growth at the initial stages, so if you wish to get some better results, you can also add dilute liquid fertilizer of 1/4 strength to water.

 An ideal potting mix should be light & fluffy with proper drainage.
 For this, mixing cocopeat with vermiculite is a very good option.
-It helps in proper drainage, which allows aeration to the plants, and adding some compost or fertilizer helps the plant grow better.
+It helps in proper drainage, which allows aeration of the plants, and adding some compost or fertilizer helps the plant grow better.

 This point for money plant care is another crucial step to follow.
 Money plants grow well in bright indirect sunlight and partially shady areas.
 However, too much sunlight can scorch the leaves, and too little sunlight can cause the leaves to turn yellow and wilt.
 So, placing the plant near a window & rotating it regularly for even light distribution can help your plant grow better.

 Money plants aren’t heavy feeders, so applying the fertilizers once a month would be great.
 The ideal fertilizer would be a slow-release composted fertilizer that will feed the plant for a month.
-While using, you need to make sure that the soil is damp, and you are the amount as per the manufacturer’s instruction only.
+While using, you need to make sure that the soil is damp, and that you are the amount as per the manufacturer’s instruction only.
 Also, you are feeding them in the evening as the fertilizers might affect the roots severely.
 Besides, in the winter, fertilizers for money plant care aren’t required.